 Flat Earth Refuted

-ALARMING MESSAGE: A growing number of professing Christians claim that the Bible teaches a flat earth.
-This modern flat earth movement flatly rejects scientific evidence, denies space photography, insists Antarctica is a fake “ice wall” barrier, and promotes a vast conspiracy to “hide the truth.”
+ALARMING MESSAGE: A small number of professing Christians and members of Torah-Keeping cults have claimed that the Bible teaches a flat earth.
+This modern flat earth movement rejects scientific evidence, denies space photography, insists Antarctica is a fake “ice wall” barrier, and promotes the idea that there is a vast conspiracy to “hide the truth.”
 While the idea may sound totally ridiculous, it is far from harmless.
 Few ministries are confronting this false teaching, leaving many vulnerable to deception.
-The danger is twofold: not only are believers being misled, but atheists use flat earth claims as proof that the Bible is nothing more than a mythical, pre-scientific text.
+The danger is twofold: not only are believers being misled, but atheists use flat earth claims as proof that the Bible is nothing more than a mythical text.
 What seems silly is in fact spiritually destructive, and it demands a clear response.
-We are stepping up to provide that response.
+We are stepping up to provide that response and to refute this misguided interpretation of scripture.

 Poetic and Figurative Language in Scripture